cisagov/XFD/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-# Crossfeed
+# XFD

-Crossfeed is a tool that continuously enumerates and monitors an organization's public-facing attack surface in order to discover assets and flag potential security flaws.
-By operating in either passive or active scanning modes, Crossfeed collects data from a variety of open source tools and data feeds to provide actionable information about organization assets.
-Crossfeed is offered as a self-service portal and allows customers to view reports and customize scans performed.
+XFD is a tool that continuously enumerates and monitors an organization's public-facing attack surface in order to discover assets and flag potential security flaws.
+By operating in either passive or active scanning modes, XFD collects data from a variety of open source tools and data feeds to provide actionable information about organization assets.
+XFD is offered as a self-service portal and allows customers to view reports and customize scans performed.

-Crossfeed is a collaboration between the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/) and the [Defense Digital Service](https://dds.mil/).
+XFD is a collaboration between the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/) and the [Defense Digital Service](https://dds.mil/).

 ## Documentation

-See [https://docs.crossfeed.cyber.dhs.gov](https://docs.crossfeed.cyber.dhs.gov) for documentation on both how to use Crossfeed and how to contribute to it.
+See [https://docs.crossfeed.cyber.dhs.gov](https://docs.crossfeed.cyber.dhs.gov) for documentation on both how to use XFD and how to contribute to it.

 ## Public domain
->>>>>>> crossfeed/master

 This project is in the worldwide [public domain](LICENSE).